Bereavement and Grief

 Grief is Normal

 Grief is a natural process that our minds and bodies undergo when we experience a significant loss in our life.
-It is evidence of the meaningful and loving connections we form with the people around us.
-Not only do we grieve when someone passes, we grieve experiences we don’t get to have, such as graduations, get-togethers, vacations, and non-essential medical procedures.
-It is possible that you may be grieving any disruptions that COVID – 19 has had on your life.
-Understanding grief can help you cope with the emotional responses you experience on a daily basis.
+It is evidence of the meaningful and loving connections we form with the people around us. .
+Understanding grief can help you cope with the emotional responses you experience when patients and clients in your care pass away.

 Stop Watch